teambit/bit/scopes/workspace/variants/variants.docs.md

 ## Merging Configurations

 The same component may have several rules applied to it.
-This works very much like CSS rules where the more specific variant "wins" when a Bit merges variant rules.
+This works very much like CSS rules where rules cascade but the more specific variant "wins" when there are rule 'conflicts'.

-The following example shows how Bit does not apply `aspect1-components-key` nor the `aspect1-root-key`, as this was set by a more specific variant.
+The following example shows how Bit does not apply `aspect1-components-key` nor the `aspect1-root-key` for components under the `components/ui` directory, as the `my-aspect1` extension was re-set by a more specific variant.

-> Bit will merge into the final config aspects (with their configuration) which were part of the previous components' tag, unless they were explicitly removed (using the "remove" syntax below) or override by variants with new configuration.

 ```json title="workspace.json
 {